Pytgor/script/README.md

-This script most of the known Linux system such as Fedora, Centos, Ubuntu, and Arch.
+This script update the most known Linux systems such as Fedora, Centos, Ubuntu, and Arch.